Manufactured Housing and Standards

 How Your Smart Home Can Help You Prepare for the Next Big Storm

-Staying Safe in a Storm with Your Smart Home As high-tech as our modern homes have become, we’re still at the mercy of Mother Nature every time the next big storm rolls through.
-While there’s not much you can do to put a stop to strong winds, power outages, and flooding, the right smart home […]
+The Advantages of a Smart Home As high-tech as our modern homes have become, we’re still at the mercy of Mother Nature every time the next big storm rolls through.
+While there’s not much you can do to put a stop to strong winds, power outages, and flooding, the right smart home tech can give […]

 Household and Environmental Hazards